How to Set Up A Successful Writing Center

 • How do I come up with ideas?

-Before the topic cards go in the writing center, we practice using them.
+Before the topic cards go into the writing center, we practice using them.
 We start with picking 1 and writing a story together as a class.
 Then, they get to pick and write a story with a partner.
 Finally, they write their own.
-Now they know how to use them and I can put them in the center! #rollout
+Now they know how to use them, and I can put them in the center!

 Build Stamina